Jatin-Sharma-Nitaj/Password-Manager/README.md

 🔒 Password Manager

-A simple and sleek Password Manager built with HTML, CSS (TailwindCSS), and JavaScript.
+A simple and sleek Password Manager built with React,TailwindCSS, and JavaScript.
 It allows you to store, copy, and manage your passwords directly in your browser using Local Storage.

 Live Demo: [PassGurd](https://passgurd.netlify.app/) 🔗